dimitarnn/PythonTicTacToe/Doc/Game logic algorithm description.md

 #### Game result can be either `1`, `0` or `-1`:
 * `1` means that the player making the current move can win from the current game state, regardless of the opponents' moves
-* `0` means that the player making the current move can achive a draw at best if the opponent plays optimally
+* `0` means that the player making the current move can achieve a draw at best if the opponent plays optimally
-* `-1` means that the player making the current move will enevitably lose the game if the opponent plays optimally
+* `-1` means that the player making the current move will inevitably lose the game if the opponent plays optimally

 _________________________________________________________________________________________________